alkhali7/AVL-Tree-Based-Machine-Learning-Application/README.md

 ## Project Files

-- solution.py contains the full AVL tree implementation as well as the application functions.
+- AVL_implementation.py contains the full AVL tree implementation as well as the application functions(fit,predict).